Shalom Spiegel: Biography

 Dr. Spiegel was born in 1899 in the town of Bukovina, Romania to parents Regina and Simon Spiegel, a tobacco wholesaler.
 His brother was the film producer Sam Spiegel.
-He studied at Israelitisch-Theologische Lehranstalt (Israelite Theological College) in Vienna and in 1922 received his doctorate from the University of Vienna.
+He studied at the Israelitisch-Theologische Lehranstalt (Israelite Theological College) in Vienna and in 1922 received his doctorate from the University of Vienna.
 For several years he was a youth leader in Ha-Shomer ha-Ẓa'ir, a Zionist youth movement which prepared Jewish youth to live in collectives in Israel.
 He also taught in various schools in Israel from 1923–29.
 From 1929 to 1943, Spiegel taught Biblical and Post-Biblical Literature at the Jewish Institute of Religion in New York City, while also holding the position of librarian.
 After the death of Israel Davidson he joined the Jewish Theological Seminary of America as professor of medieval Hebrew literature in 1944.

 His research concentrated on biblical and medieval Jewish literature, especially the prophets Hosea, Amos, Jeremiah, Ezekiel, and Job.
 He extensively researched liturgical poetry (piyyut in Hebrew) and devoted more than fifty years of research creating a definitive edition of the liturgical compositions of Eleazar Kallir. as well as the religious poetry of Kallir's predecessors and contemporaries.
 He collected material until his death, but never published it.
 In 1996 Menahem Schmelzer published a volume entitled Avot hapiyyut (The fathers of the piyyut) from the materials found in Spiegel's literary estate.

-He was famous for his erudition and thoroughness as well as his beautiful writing style in Hebrew and in English.
+Spiegel was known for his thoroughness and eloquent writing style in both Hebrew and English.